Petergatsby/GleepostAPI/readme.md

 Event posts may also set an "title", to be used as a heading.

 Optionally, you can set “location-name” and/or “location-gps” to specify where an event will be occurring.

+If the post is in the category `poll`, you MUST set `poll-expiry` and `poll-options`.

+`poll-expiry` indicates when this poll will end, and is a RFC3339 formatted string, eg `2015-04-15T01:05:03Z` `poll-options` is a comma-delimited list of the options available in this poll.
+You must specify at least 2 and at most 4 options, and the options must each be 3 <= n <= 50 characters long.
+eg: `hillary clinton,alien kang, alien kodos,abstain`

 If this post requires review before it is published, the response will contain `pending` = `true`.
 ```json